These reports are 'preliminary consultation drafts', so should you have any feedback or questions, please send them to email@example.com.

 Challenges and lessons learned

 - Challenge: The ocean ecology survey was not designed for accounting.
-Therefore, data was scattered, not comparable and there was a lack of data on measurable biodiversity of ocean fish.
+Therefore, data was scattered, not comparable and there was a lack of data on the biodiversity of ocean fish.
 Solution: Improve the official statistical survey and reporting system to have better data that are tailored for the ocean economy, including spending for environmental remediation.

 - Challenge: Data was siloed and difficult to access and there was a lack of environmental data on actual waste emission and treatment.
 Solution: Make reporting of environment data compulsory as part of the country’s official accounting framework.